 - Ten Tors training and expeditions

 - Night Exercises

-- Weekly training events, both on and off site
+- Weekly training events, both on and away from the School campus

 Short History of The Combined Cadet Force